arjurathore12/habit-tracker/README.md

 Runs the app in the development mode.\
-Open [http://localhost:7500](http://localhost:5000) to view it in your browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
 <br/>
 <br/>